BioNTech confident vaccine works on new COVID strain | DW | 22.12.2020

 BioNTech has "scientific confidence" that its coronavirus vaccine would also work on the variant detected in the UK, company CEO Ugur Sahin said Tuesday.

-The proteins on the mutated form of the virus were 99% the same as the prevailing strains, Sahin said.
+The proteins on the mutated form of the virus were 99% the same as the prevailing strains, Sahin told DW.

 Sahin said his team would need around two weeks to test its vaccine on the new viral variant.
-"The likelihood that our vaccine works ... is relatively high," he told a news conference.
+"The likelihood that our vaccine works ... is relatively high," he said.

-The vaccine developed by the German firm together with US partners Pfizer on Monday got approval for use in the EU.
+The vaccine developed by the German firm together with US partners Pfizer was approved for use in the EU on Monday.
 BioNTech said deliveries would begin immediately.

-Germany is to receive its first batch of 151,000 doses next Saturday.
+Germany is set to receive its first batch of 151,000 doses on Saturday.
 Health Minister Jens Spahn said at least 670,000 doses would be distributed per week from January.

 The BioNTech-Pfizer vaccine is also licensed in Britain, Canada and the United States.

+The CEO called the approval an important step to ending the pandemic, and he credited the scientific community at large with the discovery of the mRNA technology.

+"We are not alone in developing the science," Sahin told DW.
+"So I think the whole scientific community is a superhero."

-Mutation was "a normal part of virus evolution," said Mike Ryan, emergencies chief of the World Health Organization (WHO).
+Mutation is "a normal part of virus evolution," Mike Ryan, emergencies chief of the World Health Organization (WHO), told an online briefing on Monday.

 Being able to track the vaccine rollouts and "a virus this closely" without time delay was a very advantageous development for global public health, said Ryan.